 - Learn more at Capital One’s website

 12. Synchrony: Savings Account

-Synchrony’s high yield Savings offers an APY of 0.50%, applicable on all balances.
+Synchrony’s high yield Savings offers a high yield on on all balances.

 The account comes with an optional ATM card, which lets you withdraw money from an ATM.
 Synchrony will also refund up to $5.00 per statement cycle for any fees incurred when making withdrawals.